sebscholl/knowledge-git-sync/athenaeum/career/amazon/behavorial-interview-stories/Interviewing Customers to Validate Developer User Experience Level.md

 **Action**
 - I asked for a small budget to incentivize users to a 30-minute meeting
-	- $50 Amazon gift card for 30 minute discovery interview
+	- $50 Amazon gift card for 30-minute discovery interview
 	- Structured questions:
 		- How'd you hear of us?
 		- How technical do you consider yourself?